 Task 2 The student is able to :

 Present the student with a simple repeating pattern using snap cubes of two colours.
 Ask: Is this a pattern?
 Why or how is it a pattern?
 What is the part that is repeating in this pattern?
 Replace one of the cubes with a different object but having the same colour as the cube.
 Ask: Is this still a pattern?
 Why?
 Provide the student with a collection of either cubes in two different colours, or two different shapes, or two different materials, and ask: Make a simple pattern with these.
 Why do you think that is a pattern?
 Comments and Mark Identify a simple repeating pattern.
 Identify and describe the repeating part (or the core) of a pttern.
 Recognize that other attributes do not matter when the pattern formed is based on colour.
 Make a simple repeating pattern.
 Describe the pattern made.

+Teacher's Signature and Date:

-Summary of the Summative Assessme -
+Summary of the Summative Assessme ent for Chapter 1

 Total CA mark from Chapter 1(Task 1 and Task 2: Mark out of 20):

-Overall remarks on the stu Strengths: ident
+Overall remarks on the stu Strengths: dent

 Areas of Need:

 Follow up Steps: